 Dynamics 365 Tools → Publish Resource / Bind Resource; bound folders publish all supported files inside.

-- Publish last resource from the status bar (cloud icon) or via
+- Publish last resource from the status bar (file code icon) or via

 Dynamics 365 Tools: Publish Last Resource; remembers the last environment used.